Learn C# for Unity — Beginners Guide to Unity

-What Are the Most Important Aspects When Learning C# for XR Development?
+Important Aspects When Learning C#

 C# is especially useful in XR development because this media is still in its infancy.
 Out of the box features are still under development, as people haven’t found the best solution for XR problems, nor the best implementations of the solutions we currently have.

 Even though you can get away with "no-code" solutions such as XR Interaction Toolkit API (introduced in early 2020) where you can create interactions without writing scripts, this would only be a temporary solution to the problem.

 Before jumping in with all the vigor and excitement, check yourself.
 Programming may appear difficult, complex, and at the times, even tedious.
 This goes double for someone who is coming from a creative field.

 - Be patient — you are learning a life skill that is going to stay with you forever.
 The start is always the hardest and you're going to feel like you're improving at a glacial speed.
 Keep at it.